(last updated 12 January 2020)

 1) The DVA's Nominal Service Roll shows that VX109586 Signalman Kenneth William Thaw, born at Essendon on 20 March 1924, enlisted in the Second AIF at Bonegilla in Victoria on 29 September 1942.
 He was then living at North Essendon and gave his NOK as Myrtle Thaw.
 He served in the 66th Australian Operating Section until his discharge on 27 November 1946.
 As the following engagement announcement shows, soon after his discharge Ken married Winifred Lois Barron: 'BARRON-THAW - Lois, only daughter of Mrs A. Barron, 37 Bank Street East, Ascot Vale, and the late Mr R. Barron, to Ken, eldest son of Mr and Mrs A. J. Thaw, 1 Hillsyde pde, Strathmore'.
 The 1949 electoral roll shows Kenneth, a salesman, living with his parents and then moving to Ascot Vale where he and Lois were registered as living at 26 Glenview Road in 1954.
 The 1958 roll has Kenneth, a technician, and Winifred living at 66 Ardmillan Road in Moonee Ponds.
 By the time of the 1963 election they had moved to 12 Finchley Avenue Glenroy where they remained until at least 1980 (the last roll also included a Gregory Bruce Thaw, linesman).

-Gordon as he was known as was born at Boort in 1903 and married Nellie Sloper at Seymour in 1931.
-According to the 'Howes Family Tree' on Ancestry.com, Nellie was born at Seymour in 1909, the daughter of Edward Sloper, a labourer, and Mary Ann McNeill.
-It also indicates that Nellie and Leslie had only one child, Rex Gordon Kersley, who was born at Seymour in 1936 and died there three years later.
-The Australian electoral rolls show that Leslie, who worked all his life for the Victorian Railways, and Nellie lived in Seymour until the 1950s when they moved to the Melbourne suburb of Moonee Ponds.
-We believe Gordon died there in 1991 although that has still to be confirmed.
+Leslie Gordon Kersley (1903-91) was born at Boort in 1903 and married Nellie Sloper at Seymour in 1931.
+According to the 'Howes Family Tree' on Ancestry, Nellie was born at Seymour in 1909, the daughter of Edward Sloper, a labourer, and Mary Ann McNeill.
+It also indicates that Nellie and Gordon had only one child, Rex Gordon Kersley, who was born at Seymour in 1936 and died there three years later.
+The Australian electoral rolls show that Gordon, who worked all his life for the Victorian Railways, and Nellie lived in Seymour until the 1950s when they moved to the Melbourne suburb of Moonee Ponds.
+The Greater Melbourne Cemeteries Trust website tells us that Gordon died on 18 January 1991 and was cremated at the Altona Memorial Park cemetery three days later.
+Nellie was cremated there on 10 August 2001.

 Thomas John Kersley, Kersley family gathering c1912 and Thomas Ernest Kersley, private collection.

-Christina Howes from the 'Howes Family Tree' on Ancestry.com.
+Christina Howes and her parents from the 'Howes Family Tree' on Ancestry.

 Joyce Mustow 1940, AWM P02006.030.

-Alan Taw from Official Website of the Essendon Football Club.
+Alan Thaw from the Official Website of the Essendon Football Club.

 Return to Thomas John Kersley snr